SandhyaRakhunde/QR-Code-Generator/README.md

 # QR-Code-Generator

-We can generate QR-Code of any url or text using QR-Code generator App.
+• We can generate QR-Code of any url or text using QR-Code generator App.

 Technology Used-
-HTML,
+• HTML
-CSS,
+• CSS
-Javascript,
+• Javascript
-API.
+• API

 Functionality-
 User can generate QR-Code by entering any text or url in text area and CLicking on generate button.